awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 ### Create an Amazon FSx for Lustre File System<a name="aws-resource-fsx-filesystem--examples--Create_an_Amazon_FSx_for_Lustre_File_System"></a>

-The following examples create an Amazon FSx for Lustre file system\.
+The following examples create a 1\.2 TiB persistent Amazon FSx for Lustre file system, with a `PerUnitStorageThroughput` of 200 MB/s/TiB\.

 #### JSON<a name="aws-resource-fsx-filesystem--examples--Create_an_Amazon_FSx_for_Lustre_File_System--json"></a>